Monday, 13 April 2026

 Little Ringed Plover in Flight, Amwell NR, 20 April

 April proved to be an exceptionally dry month, with no appreciable rain throughout.
 A prolonged zone of high pressure over the country gave us lots of sunshine, sometimes accompanied by a chilly easterly wind, but with temperatures climbing to 18-20C on occasion in the second half of the month.
 Migrant passage, presumably helped by the settled weather, was a week or two earlier than usual.
-I had a busy afternoon on the 24th, firstly heading east from Royston to visit Dernford Farm Reservoir, where no fewer than 18 Black Terns (a passage migrant that doesn't breed in the UK) had paused for a few hours, then heading west to Gamlingay where, after a bit of a 'yomp' along tracks in a massive, bare field, I found a single Dotterel (up to seven were reported), my first for three years.
+I had a busy afternoon on the 24th, firstly heading east from Royston to visit Dernford Farm Reservoir, where no fewer than 18 Black Terns (a passage migrant that doesn't breed in the UK) had paused for a few hours, then heading west to Gamlingay where, after a bit of a 'yomp' along tracks in a massive, bare field, I found a single Dotterel (up to eleven were reported from here during the following week), my first for three years.
 Dotterel are almost extinct as a breeding bird in the UK, with just a few nesting on the Cairngorm plateau, where I have seen them in the past.
+At the end of the month, there was a major (record?) passage of Wood Sandpipers through the country, with birds seen in Hertfordshire at King's Meads, Amwell and Rye House.
+I saw six at the former site on the afternoon of the 29th.
+Like Whimbrel and Dotterel, Wood Sandpiper is a very rare breeder in the UK, exclusively in the north of Scotland, and these birds were probably heading for Scandinavia.
 Breeding was, of course, well under way by the end of the month, with a juvenile Robin, seen in my local woodland on the 21st, being the first passerine fledgling to be seen.

 Black Tern in Flight, Dernford Farm Reservoir, 24 April